mucsci-students/2023sp-420-Maryjane/README.md

 ```
 * Before you can run the program, you'll need to install the dependencies.
 You can do this by using the following command:
 ```
+For OS X
+run this with bre installed:

+brew install pkg-config cairo pango libpng jpeg giflib librsvg pixman

+This is needed because Mac does not support jpeg nativally, in the terminal.

 npm install
 ```
 * Once you've installed the dependencies, you can run the program by using the following command: